To understand the working principle behind a fuse, two critical concepts should be kept in mind

 - Heating effect of current

 When current passes through a conductor, the different electrical components of the circuit like the devices attached or even the wire itself, offer resistance to the current flow.
 The work done to overcome this resistance presents itself in the form of heat.
-This is a simple explanation of the heating effect of current.
+This is a simple explanation of the “heating effect” of current.

 Working Principle of Electrical Fuse

 The primary use of an electric fuse is to protect electrical equipment from excessive current and to prevent short circuits or mismatched loads.
 Electrical fuses play the role of miniature circuit breakers.
-Apart from protecting equipment, they are also used as a safety measure to prevent any safety hazards to humans.
+Apart from protecting equipment, they are also used as safety measures to prevent any safety hazards to humans.

 The fuse wire in an electrical fuse is selected in such a way that it does not face any damage when the normally stipulated amount of current flows through the circuit.
-Under normal conditions, the fuse wire is part of the circuitry contributing to a complete loop for charges to flow through it.
+Under normal conditions, the fuse wire is a part of the circuitry, contributing to a complete loop for charges to flow through it.
 However, when an excessive amount of current flows through the fuse wire, the heating effect of current causes the fuse wire to melt.
 This is because the fuse wire is chosen such that it has a low melting point.
 This causes the loop to break thereby stopping the flow of charges in the circuit.